devmount/SongDrive/README.md

 ## Installation

 1. Download this repository and download it to whatever location you want (local or remote)
-2. Create an empty file called `config.js`
+2. Create an empty file called `config.js` in the `src` subdirectory
 3. Now log in to your Firebase account and hit the "Create new project" button
 4. Enter your new project and click "Add Firebase to your web app"
 5. Now copy the following (and only the following) code from the code that is shown to your just created `config.js`: